cjstein/pycoder_scraper/README.md

     pip install -r requirements.txt

 ### Usage
-On the first run of the script, the script will create the database and tables.
-Run the following:
+##### Creating and updating the database
+To create the DB the first time or update it run the following command:

+    python main.py

+##### Searching the database
+To search the database run the following command with the -s or --search flag:

+    python main.py -s <search term>

+or

+    python main.py --search <search term>

+This will print out a list of the issues that match the search term, along with the link in the issue for where it was found